Wanda Sykes quits 'Roseanne'

 She later apologized and claimed to be "leaving Twitter."

-In describing her work on "Roseanne" to the hosts on "The Talk" back in September, Sykes said , "That means I just have to work less.
+In describing her work on "Roseanne" to the hosts on "The Talk" back in September, Sykes joked, "That means I just have to work less.
 That's all."

-Skyes is the second major person to exit "Roseanne" behind-the-scenes in recent weeks.
+Sykes is the second major person to exit "Roseanne" behind-the-scenes in recent weeks.

 Whitney Cummings previously announced she would not be retuning as co-showrunner for Season 11.